dlt-hub/dlt/docs/website/blog/2024-03-25-reverse_etl_dlt.md

 ### **Scalability and efficient resource use**

 dlt facilitates efficient handling of large data loads through chunking and batching, allowing for optimal use of computing resources.
-This means even small worker machines can stream data effectively into your chosen endpoint instead of wasting a large machine waiting for network.
+This means even small worker machines can stream data effectively into your chosen endpoint instead of wasting a large machine waiting for the network.
 The library design supports easy scaling and adjustments.
 Making changes to batch sizes or configurations is straightforward, ensuring your data pipelines can grow and evolve with minimal effort.
 This approach not only makes maintenance simpler but ensures that once a solution is implemented, it's broadly applicable across your projects.

 ### **In Conclusion**

 Reverse ETL is just a piece of the ETL puzzle.
-It could be done cleaner and better when done in python end to end.
+It could be done cleaner and better when done in Python end to end.

-Tools will always appeal to the non technical folks.
-However, anyone with ability to do python pipelines can do Reverse ETL pipelines too, bringing typical benefits of code vs tool to a dev team - customisation, collaboration, best practices etc.
+Tools will always appeal to the non-technical folks.
+However, anyone with the ability to do Python pipelines can do Reverse ETL pipelines too, bringing typical benefits of code vs tool to a dev team - customisation, collaboration, best practices, etc.

 So read more about [how to built a dlt destination](https://dlthub.com/devel/dlt-ecosystem/destinations/destination) and consider giving it a try in your next reverse ETL pipeline.